 Switching between article editors

-If you're within the window to switch from the new article editor to the legacy article editor, you can switch as much as you like before saving or publishing the article.
-The article is migrated to the new article editor only after you select Save or Publish from the Save menu in the lower right side of the editor.
+As long as you're in the phase where articles can be downgraded from the new article editor to the legacy article editor, you can switch as much as you like before you save and migrate the article.
+The article is migrated to the new article editor only after you select Save and migrate from the Save menu in the lower right side of the editor.

 Troubleshooting issues when transitioning to the new article editor